 Intel releases new laptop chips to confront rising rivals

-Intel Corp on Wednesday unveiled "Tiger Lake," the 11th generation version of its flagship chip for laptops.

-REUTERS: Intel Corp on Wednesday unveiled "Tiger Lake," the 11th generation version of its flagship chip for laptops.
+LONDON: Intel Corp on Wednesday (Sep 2) unveiled "Tiger Lake," the 11th generation version of its flagship chip for laptops.

 The company said the chips use a new manufacturing technique and other tweaks that will make them more powerful at tasks such as using artificial intelligence to reduce background noise during video calls.